teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 ## NDAs and Ideas vs. Execution

-Don’t ask a serious VC Investor to sign your NDA before you pitch.
+Don’t ask a serious VC to sign an NDA before you pitch.
 Instead, pitch your idea only to investors with a reputation for honest dealing.
-In any event, the value of a startup isn’t in the idea, its in the execution of the idea.
+In any event, the value of a startup isn’t in the idea, it's in the execution of the idea.

 * [Why you shouldn’t keep your startup idea secret](http://cdixon.org/2009/08/22/why-you-shouldnt-keep-your-startup-idea-secret/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Talk about your idea to almost anyone who will listen: investors, entrepreneurs, friends, people on the street, the bartender, etc.

-* [The myth of the Eureka moment](http://cdixon.org/2009/05/15/the-myth-of-the-eureka-moment/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
+* [The Myth of the Eureka Moment](http://cdixon.org/2009/05/15/the-myth-of-the-eureka-moment/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 "In the 10 years I’ve been involved with startups, I have never seen a “Eureka" moment where someone suddenly comes up with a great idea.
 Instead, I have always found idea development to be a wrenching and often meandering process that is guided mostly by instinct.”

-* [What is Important in a Confidentiality Agreement or Nondisclosure Agreement (NDA)](http://www.startupcompanylawyer.com/2008/04/27/what-is-important-in-a-confidentiality-agreement-or-non-disclosure-agreement-nda/)? [*Yokum Taku*](https://twitter.com/Yokum), 2008.
-For those times when you *do* actually need an NDA, here are some important terms to consider: Is the confidentiality obligation mutual or one-way?
-Is the obligation not to "disclose" information, or not to "use" the information internally, or both?
-Carefully define the confidential information, especially if you will be obligated to keep it secret.
+* [Important Terms for Nondisclosure Agreements](http://www.startupcompanylawyer.com/2008/04/27/what-is-important-in-a-confidentiality-agreement-or-non-disclosure-agreement-nda/)? [*Yokum Taku*](https://twitter.com/Yokum), 2008.
+For those times when you *actually* need an NDA, specifically define what information must be confidential, and who must keep it confidential (i.e., mutual or one-way obligation).
+Is the obligation not to *disclose* information, or not to *use* the information, or both?

 # How Much to Raise and at What Valuation?